An Apartment Called Death

 Ben Ramakrishnan

 Ben attends Millennium High School in Piedmont, CA. He loves theater and performing.
 He is the founder and editor-in-chief of Vellichor Literary and is soon to be published in The Chartium and Era Lit.
 Ben is also a member of the Piedmont Troubadours, an a cappella group at his high school.
 In his free time, Ben loves to read novels, listen to music, and write songs and poetry.
-You can find Ben on Instagram @beniskindaweird.
+You can find Ben on Instagram @beniskindaweird and @written.by.ben.

 Previous